goovsgoo/dsp1/Readme.txt

 Worker:
 1. Receives message from Manager -> Worker queue.
-2. If the message is termination message, it creates statistic file and uploads it to s3 and send "Terminated" message to Worker -> Manager queue.
+2. If the message is termination message, it creates statistic file and uploads it to s3 and send "terminate" message to Worker -> Manager queue.

 ##########################################################